preciofishbone/OmniaDocsG2/pages/page-types/page-type-settings/index.rst

 -----------------------
 Furthermore you can set automatic termination from the archive, based on archiving date.
 You can find that setting in the Publishing App Settings.
 See the heading "Archive" at the bottom of this page: :doc:`Publishing App Settings </pages/page-settings/index>`

-Override Sharepoint Sync Settings
+Override SharePoint Sync Settings
 ************************************
-Sharepoint Sync Settings are set in Omnia Admin (available under Web Content Management), for the whole tenant.
+SharePoint Sync Settings are set in Omnia Admin (available under Web Content Management), for the whole tenant.
 If you need some other synchronization for pages created from this Page Type, you can override the tenant settings and create a specific synchronization here.

 This option is available for local Page Types, not for Tenant Page Types.